Home » Recipes » Fig and Rosemary Focaccia (Fig Bread Recipe)

 • Honey – I’ve replaced the sugar often found in bread recipes with a small amount of honey, for sweetness, softness, and to encourage caramelization.
 Any good-tasting honey (or hot honey!) will work.

 • Rosemary – Sprigs of fresh rosemary are an essential part of this recipe.
-Do not use dried rosemary.
-And save the leftovers!
-It’s great for making rosemary caramels, shortbread, or sugared rosemary.
+Do not use dried rosemary; it lacks both the color and flavor of fresh.
+Save the leftover sprigs for rosemary caramels, shortbread, or sugared rosemary.

 • Figs – You’ll need 2-3 ripe fresh figs, washed and very thinly sliced.
-Figs are sometimes sold in large plastic packages rather than by weight—if you have extra, save them to make my fig and goat cheese tart recipe.
+To prepare the fresh figs, start by rinsing each one under a stream of cold water.
+Pat the outsides dry, trim the stems, then use a very sharp chef’s knife to slice each fig into thin, even slices:And figs are sometimes sold in large plastic packages rather than by weight, so if you have some left over, save them to make my fig and goat cheese tart recipe.
+Don’t make this recipe with dried figs.

-• Sea Salt – You can sprinkle the loaf with coarse or flaked sea salt.
-Maldon and Halen Mon are two of my personal favorites for topping my focaccia dough.
+• SaltsKosher salt strengthens the gluten structure and enhances the flavor of the bread dough, while coarse salt gives the focaccia its signature crunch.
+You can sprinkle the loaf with coarse or flaked sea salt.
+Maldon and Halen Mon are two of my personal favorites for topping focaccia.

 Fig bread on a sheet of parchment with a dish of olive oil, rosemary sprigs, pastry brush, and pink tea towel

-When choosing fresh figs, look for plump, slightly soft, and unbruised fruits without any tears or blemishes.
-The figs shouldn’t smell rotten, nor should you notice any liquid leaking from the figs. (In both the US and the UK, fig season peaks in the summer and autumn months, typically sometime between June and November.
-If you want to make fig focaccia in the off-season, see if your supermarket stocks imported figs. I don’t recommend substituting dried figs in this recipe.)
+• Choose fresh figs. When choosing fresh figs, look for plump, slightly soft, and unbruised fruits without any tears or blemishes.
+The figs shouldn’t smell rotten, nor should you notice any liquid leaking from the figs. In both the US and the UK, fig season peaks in the summer and autumn months, typically sometime between June and November.
+If you want to make fig focaccia in the off-season, see if your supermarket stocks imported figs. I don’t recommend substituting dried figs in this recipe.

 Sliced figs on a cutting board

-• Kitchen Scale – Use a kitchen scale to weigh the flour.
+• Measure by weight.
+Use a kitchen scale to weigh the flour by weight, rather than relying on volume measurements.
 Cup measurements are far less precise, and can yield a dough that is too dry (or too wet) to produce the perfect loaf.

 Print